 CSP-22003 was approved by the Planning Board on March 2, 2023, for the development of a 152,080-square-foot distribution warehouse on the subject property.
-The subject DSP approves the same development.
+The subject DSP proposes the same development.

 (2) In addition to the requirements of Part 3, Division 9, the Detailed Site Plan shall show the design and size of lettering, lighting, and all other features of signs proposed (except those for directional or informational purposes containing not more than four (4) square feet).
 These signs shall be reviewed and approved or disapproved at the same time the Detailed Site Plan is acted upon.

 A signage plan was submitted with the application that shows the details for two freestanding signs, which complies with the signage regulations found in Subtitle 27, Part 12 of the prior Zoning Ordinance.
-The Planning Board approves the signage.
+Staff are recommending approval of the proposed signage.